VirtuosoJoel/RubyExcel/README.md

 Designed for Ruby on Windows with MS Excel

-Please feel free to log any bugs you find at [GitHub](https://github.com/VirtuosoJoel/RubyExcel/issues "Bug Tracker")
+Please feel free to log any bugs you find [here](https://github.com/VirtuosoJoel/RubyExcel/issues "Bug Tracker").

 Introduction
 ------------